fnv234/61040-backend/reflections.md

   - Designing robust sync flows with `when/where/then` responsibilities.
   - Production debugging via curl repros, dashboards, and log correlation.
   - Defensive networking: timeouts, validateStatus, and friendly error messages.
+  - Working with Context / an agentic tool to offload repetitive edits and verify changes.
 - **Gaps**
   - End‑to‑end tests across deploy targets.
   - Formal schemas (zod/OpenAPI) to prevent contract drift.

-## How I Used the Context Tool

-- Jumped directly to relevant files (`authenticated_routes.sync.ts`, service APIs, and views) to trace data flows.
-- Queried for symbols and terms to build a quick map of concept interactions and sync boundaries.

-## How I Used an Agentic Coding Tool

-- Offloaded repetitive edits (splitting syncs, adding logs, shaping responses) and executed targeted curl checks against local/prod.
-- Maintained guardrails: verify changes via logs and small repros before expanding scope.

 ## The Role of LLMs in Development

-- **Great for** boilerplate, scaffolding refactors, and generating defensive patterns.
-- **Works best with** concrete repo context and tight feedback loops (logs, tests, curl repros).
-- **Use with care**: do not rely on unstated assumptions; enforce schemas and validate at boundaries.
+LLMs are great for scaffolding refactors and generating defensive patterns.
+They worked best when the input is concrete repo context and tight feedback loops with testing, logging, etc. However, I find it best to use them with caution and not rely fully on them since their work is never guaranteed correct.

 ## Key Takeaways